edurko/Duco_TechTask/README.md

-# Integration tests for Real World app
+# Test for Google Homepage component

 ## About
 This is a test automation framework with a list of the tests for [Real World example apps](https://github.com/gothinkster/realworld).